Health Sector Council Cyber Working Group Introduction

 - What are the Terms of Membership?

 - Guidance for Managing and Participating in Task Groups

 About the HSCC.
-The responsibility of all critical sector coordinating councils is captured in three iterations of a Presidential Executive Order dating to 1998, the most recent being Presidential Policy Directive 21 in 2013, which calls on 16 critical industry sectors to self-organize – in public-partnership with the government – around the mission to protect essential assets and services from existential threats, both physical/operational and cyber.
+The responsibility of all Sector Coordinating Councils (SCC) is captured in three iterations of a Presidential Executive Order dating to 1998, the most recent being Presidential Policy Directive 21 in 2013, which calls on 16 critical industry sectors to self-organize – in public-partnership with the government – around the mission to protect essential assets and services from existential threats, both physical/operational and cyber.
 Every critical industry sector, including healthcare, financial services, electricity, emergency services, communications, water, transportation, and others, has been stepping up to this mission.
-We do this with two essential functions: the day-to-day operational protection, threat analysis and incident response of the National Health Information Sharing and Analysis Center (NH-ISAC) and related information sharing and analysis organizations, and the longer-term strategic and policy-oriented mission of the Healthcare Sector Coordinating Council (HSCC).
+We do this with two essential functions: the day-to-day operational protection, threat analysis and incident response of the Health Information Sharing and Analysis Center (H-ISAC) and related information sharing and analysis organizations, and the longer-term strategic and policy-oriented mission of the HSCC.
 Under the executive order, the HSCC is recognized as the private industry partner to the Department of Health and Human Services, which looks to us – in a non-regulatory, partnership posture – to help develop policy and operational improvements that enable our sector to better protect against and respond to threats, vulnerabilities and incidents.

 The HSCC handles both physical/operational delivery issues, such as natural disaster response, supply chain disruption, active shooter, etc., and cybersecurity.